Best Dirt Bike Goggles (Motocross, Enduro, Trail Riding)

 Depending on the design, the strap may also help to reduce slipping up or down on your helmet – especially if it has silicone beads.

-These Strata goggles are not compatible with eyeglasses.
 While most of the models come with clear Lexan lenses, there are a few models that have tinted lenses which should improve depth perception.
-Also, the urethane frame should fit most MX helmets on the market.
+However, these Strata goggles are not compatible with eyeglasses.

-The strap is silicone coated to reduce slippage and ensure a comfortable fit.
-The anti-fog feature on the lens improves visibility.
+The durable, urethane frame should fit most MX helmets on the market, and the strap is silicone coated to reduce slippage and ensure a comfortable fit.

 These goggles feature a flexible yet durable frame.
 The triple-layered foam provides a solid fit as well as moisture control.
 Outriggers are featured on the frame to further improve the fit and balance of the goggles.
 The silicone strap also helps reduce slippage when it’s wet and muddy.

 The clear lenses offer good visibility especially because of the wide panoramic design.
 A removable nose guard is also included, as well as 20 replacement tear-offs.Check out the goggles here...